olegbannyi/cpp-programming-course/README-EN.md

 Each task has its own folder with separate compilation and launch instructions.

-optional - does not affect anything
+Optional - does not affect anything \
 General compilation command:

 ```bash